arjit-32/Training/WebD/css.md

 # Css Positioning

 position property ->
-Static
+*Static*
-Relative - Can add properties like top,left
+*Relative* - Just like static, but can add properties like top,left *Absolute* - Target within relative(or anything other than static), left & right property specify horizontal & vertical offset from containing block.
-Absolute - Target within relative
+*Fixed* - Same position always
-Fixed - Same position always
+*Inherit*
-Inherit
+*Sticky*

 ## Clearing Floats
 We use `clear:both` property to tell the document to restart normal flow of document, where the floated element ends.